Mclmadden/CB68/Week_6.md

 ### Friday 3/3

 Change slices for PV diagrams from single pixels to rectangles about the width of the beam size (~7 pixels).

+Look into obtaining the new data to plug into the PV diagram script.

+Loop through permutations of moment 0 maps and contours?